-The EEG under different frequency band has gained much research interest.
-Typically, low frequencies are related to vigilance and motion (e.g., alpha, mu) while high EEG frequencies, e.g. gamma, are relevant to high cognitive processes.
-Recent years, researches continue to suggest connections between gamma band activities (GBA) and emotions [5][6].
-Further, ERD/ERS responses to pictures of facial expressions in the gamma band have been reported [7], which showed ERD decreased during 150-350 ms after presenting the stimuli.
+The EEG signals under different frequency bands have gained much research interest.
+Typically, low frequencies such as alpha and mu rhymes are related to vigilance and motion while high EEG frequencies, like gamma, are relevant to high cognitive processes.
+Researches continue to suggest connections between gamma band activities and emotions [5][6].
+Further, ERD/ERS responses to pictures of facial expressions in the gamma band show that ERD decreased 150-350 ms after presenting the stimuli [7].

 II.
-RELATED WORKS
+RELATED WORK

-In neuroscience and psychology, event related potential (ERP) is popularly used to research the brain rapid processing of affective stimuli [8].
-While in computer science, researches are focused on detecting human emotions from affective displays or physiological signals.
-Several studies [9] have utilized facial expressions, the tone of voice, and body movement to recognize emotions.
-However, those signals share an disadvantage-they are not reliable affective displays.
-Some emotions can occur without corresponding facial emotional expressions, or emotional voice changes and body movements, especially when the emotion density is not very high.
-On the contrary, such displays could be faked easily, e.g. when people are lying.
+In neuroscience and psychology, event related potential (ERP) is popular in the research of the brains rapid processing of affective stimuli [8].
+In computer science, research is focused on detecting human emotions from affective displays or physiological signals.
+Several studies [9] have utilized facial expressions, tone of voice, and body movement to recognize emotions.
+However, those signals share a disadvantage-they are not reliable affective displays.
+Emotions occur without corresponding facial emotional expressions or tone changes and body movements, especially when the emotion intensity is not very high.
+In addition, such displays could easily faked, as when one is telling a lie.

-Many studies [10] utilized signals from peripheral neurons system, e.g. electrocardigonram, and skin impedance.
-Nevertheless, EEG, the signal directly recorded from central neurons system, has not received much interest.
+Many studies [10] utilized signals from peripheral nervous system, e.g. electrocardiogram and skin impedance.
+Nevertheless, EEG-the signal directly recorded from central nervous system-has not received much interest[11].
 There are only a few studies using EEG to classify emotions.
-Choppin [11] used neural network to classify EEG signals from three emotions and got 64% classification accuracy.
-Chanel [12] also confirmed that EEG and other physiological signals can be used to recognize emotions along one arousal dimension.
+Choppin [12] used neural networks to classify EEG signals from three emotions and got 64% classification accuracy.
+Chanel et al. [13] also confirmed that EEG and other physiological signals can be used to recognize emotions along one arousal dimension.
 The classification results are around 70% using two classes and 60% using three classes.
-Bos [13] classified arousal and valence emotions and received average accuracy of 70% for two classes.
+Bos [14] classified arousal and valence emotions and obtained an average accuracy of 70% for two classes.

 III.
-METHOD
+EXPERIMENT